Solving Imperfect-Recall Games via Sum-of-Squares Optimization: Additional Empirical Examples

 In this section, we show some illustrative examples for how our proposed methods can be used to compute ex-ante optima in single-player IREFGs.
 We remark that we use only standard scientific computing packages in Julia, alongside an off-the-shelf SumOfSquares package~\citep{legat2017sos,weisser2019polynomial}.
-The code is run on a PC with an AMD Ryzen 5 5600 processor and 16 GB of RAM running a 64-bit version of Windows 11.
+The code is run on a PC with an AMD Ryzen 5 5600 processor and 16 GB of RAM running a 64-bit version of Windows 11, and is provided in a supplementary file.

 \paragraph{\Cref{example:singleplayer1}.} As a running example, we revisit \Cref{example:singleplayer1}.
 Since the game is not multilinear (i.e. the player is absentminded), we use the standard Moment-SOS hierarchies.
 In particular, we run the SOS hierarchy in the Moment-SOS loop, testing the rank condition at each level until an atomic measure (i.e. a feasible maximizer) can be extracted.
-The program converges at truncation degree $d=4$, returning optimal solution $(x^*_{11},x^*_{12}) = (1,0)$ and $(x^*_{21},x^*_{22}) = (1,0)$.
+The program converges at truncation degree $D_{\mathrm{SOS}}=4$, returning optimal solution $(x^*_{11},x^*_{12}) = (1,0)$ and $(x^*_{21},x^*_{22}) = (1,0)$.
 This gives objective value $p(x^*) = 9$.
 The compute time required to solve this example was 0.02 seconds.

 \paragraph{Randomly Generated NAM-IREFG.} We also create a procedure to randomly generate single-player IREFGs.
 Specifically, we seek to validate Statement (iii) of~\Cref{thm:singleplayermain}, that convergence occurs at a structure dependent level of the Moment-SOS hierarchy.
 For example, consider a (randomly generated) non-absentminded game $\game_1$ with 3 infosets and two actions per infoset, resulting in variables $x_1, x_2$ for $I_1$, $y_1, y_2$ for $I_2$, and $z_1, z_2$ for $I_3$.
 The payoff function for $\game_1$ is given by: